 When I put my haworthia succulents outside a few summers ago, the rabbits ate them down to nubs (grrrr!).

-I’m so glad haworthias officially made the pet safe house plants list!
-(Don’t worry, my haworthias have recovered, but you can still see the damage done by those pesky rabbits on the right side of the plant in this photo!)
+Don’t worry, my haworthias have recovered, but you can still see the damage done by those pesky rabbits on the right side of the plant in this photo!

 There are tons of different varieties of peperomia, and they come in all sorts of different colors and sizes.
 Many of them are trailing plants that look great in hanging baskets or spilling over the edge of a high shelf.

 Not only are phalaenopsis orchids cat and dog safe indoor plants, they are popular edible flowers too.